takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 ## Limitations

-- The reference frame is fixed to ECEF and cannot be configured.
+- The reference frame is fixed to ECEF and cannot be configured, [#11](https://github.com/takram-design-engineering/three-geospatial/issues/11).

 - Orthographic cameras are not supported yet, [#4](https://github.com/takram-design-engineering/three-geospatial/issues/4).